zonbrisad/bashplates/README.md

  - move code from bp_init to bp
  - make columnize.py to a sepparate project
  - presentation mode that shows separated in/out data in hex
+ - Enable certain commands as bpMkDir, bpLn, bpRm, bpMv to execute as root using a variable like bpSudo=true

 ## References and tutorials